dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## Locations for resources and configuration files

-You have options on where to place your applications' resources and configuration files when using MapR.
+You have options on where to place your applications' resources and configuration files when using Multi-App Run.

 ### Point to one file location (with convention)